 - 1 tsp baking powder

-Cream together the sugar and butter with a wooden spoon or with a beater.
-Add the eggs, along with a little of the ground almonds and the baking powder.
+Cream together the 100g caster sugar and 100g butter or dairy free spread with a wooden spoon or an electric beater.
+Add 2 beaten eggs or flax eggs*, along with a spoonful of the ground almonds, 1 tsp baking powder and 1/2 tsp bicarbonate of soda.
 Beat well.

-Then add the squash and mix well.
-Mix in the rest of the almonds and the flour.
-If the mixture feels too thick add a little of the water you used for steaming the squash or some milk.
+Then add the squash or a 400g tin of pumpkin puree and 1 tbsp lemon juice.
+Stir well.
+Mix in the rest of the almonds (up to 100g) and 100g plain flour.
+If the mixture feels too thick add a little of the water you used for steaming the squash or a tbsp milk.

 Did you know that I also have a vegan food blog called Cook Veggielicious?

 Subscribe to my newsletter to get recipes and news straight to your inbox.